Egbert-Azure/GenieIIIs/Holte CPM src/Hard drive definitions C P M S Y S 5 a.md

 # Hard drive definitions C P M S Y S 5 a #

-To initilaize with a new INITW tool
+To initalize with a new INITW tool a Winchester drive

 ``` c
 /******************************************************************************